 The Elementary Unit in TLES has determined that our undergraduate Elementary Program will prepare teacher candidates to be certified for two of the grade bands, i.e. preK-3 and 3-6, or one of these in combination with another specialty (i.e., Special Education or Early Childhood).
-This social studies methods and content course focused on teaching social studies to children in grades preK-3.
-The course was developed TLES faculty member(s) in collaboration with the faculty in Political Science, and Essence Williamson, a teacher with Kalamazoo Public Schools.
+This social studies methods and content course is focused on teaching economics and political science to children in grades 3-6.
+The course was developed in by TLES faculty member(s) in collaboration with the a faculty member in the College of Arts and Sciences and a teacher in Kalamazoo Public Schools.

 The MDE requires that each teacher candidate take methods courses that are focused on the specific grade band for which they are seeking certification.
 For example, if the teacher candidate wants to be certified to teach preK-3, they must take a methods courses focused on teaching language arts, math, science and social studies to children in preK-3.
 The same holds true for each of the grade bands.
-The new course is a required part of preparing teacher candidates to teach social studies for grade band preK-3 motivation to learn.
+This new course is a required part of preparing teacher candidates to teach economics and political science for grade band 3-6.